How to Clean Vinyl Floors

 - Nail polish spills can be tackled with nail polish remover.
 Try the stronger variety with acetone for best results.

-- Ink from pens or art projects can be eliminated too.
-Try rubbing alcohol or hand sanitizer.
-Use an old toothbrush or scrub brush with soft nylon bristles to scrub away the stain.
+- Try rubbing alcohol or hand sanitizer to get rid of ink stains from pens or art projects.
+Use an old toothbrush or scrub brush with soft nylon bristles to scrub away the mark.
 If that doesn’t work, consider trying sour cream or yogurt.
 Clean the spot well afterward.

-- Rust stains may crop up under an appliance.
-Use oxalic acid to get it out.
-It’s also known as wood bleach.
+Try oxalic acid or wood bleach for the rust stains under appliances.
 Follow the directions on the bottle.
 Rinse thoroughly when you’re done.

 - Let it sit for a moment.